Direct observation of multiple conduction-band minima in high-performance thermoelectric SnSe

-SnSe has a layered structure constructed with strong bonds along the $b$-$c$ plane and weak bonds along the a-axis as shown in Fig.\ 1(a) \cite{Chattopadhyay1986}.
+SnSe has a layered structure constructed with strong bonds along the $bc$ plane and weak bonds along the $a$-axis as shown in Fig.\ 1(a) \cite{Chattopadhyay1986}.
 Since the discovery of ultrahigh thermoelectric performance in Na-doped SnSe \cite{Zhao2016}, the electronic structure of SnSe and Na-doped SnSe with the multiple valence band maxima has been extensively studied by means of band structure calculations and angle-resoled photoemission spectroscopy \cite{Lu2017,Wang2017,Nagayama2017,Tayari2018,Maeda2018,Pletikosic2018,Wang2018,Wu2018}.
 The observed valence band structure is basically consistent with the theoretical predictions as well as the transport properties \cite{Zhao2016,Car1978,Makinistian2009,Kutorasinski2015,Shi2015}.
-Compared to the valence band, the nature of the conduction band of SnSe and Na-doped SnSe has not been studied so far.
+Compared to the valence band, the nature of the conduction band of SnSe has not been studied so far.
 In addition, dynamics of photoexcited carriers may provide useful information for understanding of the unusual electronic and lattice properties of SnSe.
-In the present work, we report a TARPES study on SnSe and Sn$_{0.985}$Na$_{0.015}$Se single crystals.
-In addition to the information on the conduction band, the present results provide interesting insights on the ultrafast dynamics of the photoexcited electrons in SnSe which would be related to the unusual electron lattice coupling in the system.
+In the present work, we report a TARPES study on SnSe.
+The present results provide interesting insights on the ultrafast dynamics of the photoexcited electrons of SnSe in addition to information on the conduction bands.
+The observed conduction band minima are consistent with the prediction of density functional calculations, suggesting possibility of high thermoelectric performance due to the multiple conduction band minima for $n$-type SnSe if it is realized.